patocarr/patocarr.com/about.md

 *Who are you?*

 My name is Patricio Carr.
 I'm more or less 45 years old, married with two beautiful offspring.
-I work in high technology for a medium-sized company, specializing in high performance data acquisition computer boards as a digital design engineer.
+I work in high technology as a consultant for several companies, specializing in high performance data acquisition computer boards as a digital design engineer.
 Before this, I worked for several companies in a wide range of technical duties, from management system software, web design, firmware developer, hardware verification engineer and printed circuit board designer.

 *Digital life*